bluegum/eratosthenes/README.md

-eratosthenes
+Sieve of eratosthenes
 ============

 The sieve of eratosthenes implemented in Postscript programming language

-Contribute and tribute to the sieve of eratosthenes algorithm and the Postscript programming language, This little piece of code generate an early range of prime number.
+Contributing and tribute to the sieve of eratosthenes algorithm and the Postscript programming language, This little piece of code generate an early range of prime number.